Coding-Gymnasium/coding_notes/typeScript/nestjs.md

 Running NestJS in Development Mode
 `npm run start:dev`

+To run after cloning from github make sure to run first `npm install`

 Generate a Controller
 `nest generate controller`
 it will prompt you to add a name for the controller.